Jagdish91/kubernetes/04-manual-scheduling-static-pod/readme.md

 Mirror Objects: API server creates read-only mirror objects No kubectl Control: Cannot edit/delete via kubectl
 File-based: Changes require modifying manifest files on nodes

+Mirror Pods in Kubernetes
+When a static pod is created, the kubelet automatically generates a corresponding "mirror pod" on the Kubernetes API server.
+These mirror pods allow static pods to be visible when running kubectl get pods, but they cannot be controlled or managed through the API server.

+How Mirror Pods Work
+The Kubelet detects static pod manifests from /etc/kubernetes/manifests/.
+It creates and manages the static pod independently from the Kubernetes control plane.
+To ensure visibility in kubectl get pods, Kubelet creates a "mirror pod" on the API server.
+However, this mirror pod is read-only—it cannot be modified, deleted, or controlled using kubectl.
+Pod Naming Convention for Mirror Pods
+The name of the mirror pod follows this pattern:
+<static-pod-name>-<node-hostname>
+Example:
+nginx-static-pod-my-second-cluster-worker2